Policies and Procedures

 February 24, 2010

-Office of the Associate Vice Chancellor for Finance
+Office of the Assistant Vice Chancellor for Finance

 The use of the University's resources and services for non-official purposes is permitted only in compliance with the following criteria: